backtestjs/command-line/README.md

 - **Integrated Storage**: Efficiently store your candle data, strategies, and results in the internal SQLite storage.

-- **Documentation**: Maximize BacktestJS’s capabilities with thorough guides and resources.
+- **Documentation**: Maximize Backtest’s capabilities with thorough guides and resources.

 <br/>